Skip to contents

-Draws a filled rectangle over the panel with colour defaults taken from the set theme.
+Draws filled rectangles over the panel with colour defaults taken from the set theme.
 Defaults to a subtle overlay across the full panel, with the fill automatically adapting to light or dark panel backgrounds.
 Should be placed before geom layers.

 Usage